Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Timescales and Energetics

+Figure~\ref{fig:rates} shows the distribution of local cooling rates and mass cooling rates from the CGM.
 The left panel shows the gas radiative cooling rate, $\mathcal{L} = n_{\rm e} n_{\rm H} \Lambda$, as a function of radius.
-The dashed curve shows the local rate per unit length, $4\pi r^2 \mathcal{L}$, in the corona, between $1.0$ and $3.6 \times 10^{38}~\ergs~{\rm kpc^{-1}}$.
-This is the distribution of energy injection rate needed to keep the CGM in a steady state and may be a constraint for the mechanisms that can provide this energy.
+The dashed curve shows the local rate per unit length, $4\pi r^2 \mathcal{L}$, between $1.0$ and $3.6 \times 10^{38}~\ergs~{\rm kpc^{-1}}$.
+This is the distribution of energy injection rate needed to keep the CGM in a steady state and is a constraint for the mechanisms that can provide this energy.
 The solid curve is the integrated, cumulative value inside $r$, with a total of $7.6 \times 10^{40}$~\ergs~inside \rcgm.

 Given the gas mass distribution (Figure~\ref{fig:mass}) and its cooling time (Figure~\ref{fig:timescales}), we can calculate the gas mass cooling rate as $\dot{M}(r) = M_{gas}(r)/\tcool(r)$.
-Without energy input into the CGM, this gives an upper limit on the gas mass cooling out of the corona and accreting onto the galaxy.
+Without energy input into the CGM, this gives an upper limit on the gas mass cooling out of the corona and accreting onto the galaxy (see also \citealp{Joung12}, \citealp{Arm16} and \citealp{Stern20}).
 The right panel in Figure~\ref{fig:rates} shows the mass cooling rate, similar to the (energy) cooling rate in the left panel, with the local value per unit length as the dashed curve, and the integrated value in solid.
 The local rate is almost flat with radius, with a mass cooling rate of $d\dot{M}/dr \approx 0.05~{\rm \msuny~kpc^{-1}}$ between $70$~kpc and \rcgm.
 The global mass cooling rate, given by $\dot{M}_{\rm tot} = \mgas/\Lcool$ is $ \approx 13.3$~\msuny.
-Integrating this over $10$~Gyr gives $\mdisk \approx 1.3 \times 10^{11}$~\msun, a factor of $\sim 2$ higher than the $z=0$ mass of the MW disk.
+Integrating this over $10$~Gyr gives $\approx 1.3 \times 10^{11}$~\msun, a factor of $\sim 2$ higher than the $z=0$ mass of the MW disk.